hydrogen-css/hydrogen/README.md

 Hydrogen uses custom scripting to scan your code for `data-h2` attributes and then builds a CSS stylesheet that contains only Hydrogen's base and the attributes you've used.
 No bloat.
 No duplication.
 This means that the library in production is extremely small while allowing it to provide a robust set of features and support complex customization.

+It also runs Autoprefixer and CSSNano on itself to provide a complete, production ready file.

 ### Utilities

 You can learn about [utility usage in the documentation](https://hydrogen.design/#backgroundColor), but Hydrogen offers the following utilities: